ahmadalfy/frontend-notes/css/web-fonts.md

 As you have noticed, we used the same `font-family` value for both fonts with the addition off the `unicode-range` for the font that will be used to render the numbers.
 This way we ensure that the numbers will always be rendered as we want.

 Note that the `U` character written at the beginning of the value should be in uppercase otherwise it will be an invalid values in some browsers.

+> We used the term descriptor instead of properties within the @font-face rule.
+Refer to [CSS Syntax](syntax.md) to understand the difference between both.

 ## Formats